Website Stress Testing for Optimal Performance

 What is Website Stress Testing?

 Website stress testing is the process of evaluating the performance and stability of a website under extreme traffic conditions.
-Unlike load testing, which measures performance under expected user loads, stress testing pushes a website to its limits.
+Unlike load testing, which measures performance under expected or anticipated user loads, stress testing deliberately pushes a website beyond its normal operating limits.
 This type of testing often tests beyond your normal operational capacity because it helps to identify breaking points.
 This type of performance testing helps uncover the maximum load a website or application can handle before it fails, which reveals potential bottlenecks and weak points in your system.
 By understanding these limits, your team of developers and administrators can take proactive measures to enhance your system’s robustness and reliability.

 Sometimes you might confuse load testing with stress testing.
 Load testing typically provides data that lets you know how your website will handle a specific amount of activity.
 Whereas stress testing aims to see what happens when your site experiences a load that goes beyond its design capacity.